 Edging

 How does such a soft shoe edge so well?
-Perhaps it's Tenaya's RB Range X technology, which claims to make climbing feel "easier and more intuitive".
-Whatever unique tweaks and tensions are in the Tarifa's rand, they seem to be working.
+Perhaps it's Tenaya's RB Range X technology in the rand, which claims to make climbing feel “easier and more intuitive.”
+Whatever unique tweaks and tensions are incorporated into this rand, they seem to be working.

-Our testers felt that their big toe held securely in the power position at the front of the shoe.
+Our testers felt that their big toe was held steady in the power position at the front of the shoe.
 Not only could they feel tiny edges, but they could also stand on them and bear down hard without feeling like their feet would unexpectedly pop off.
-While climbing on the sharp, tiny knobs in Tuolumne Meadows, one of our testers moved confidently over techy terrain in the sensitive Tarifas, and then regressed to whimpering like a puppy on the runouts in his older, clunkier shoes.
+While climbing on the sharp, tiny knobs in Tuolumne Meadows, one of our testers moved confidently over techy terrain in the sensitive Tarifa and then regressed to whimpering on the same runouts in older, clunkier shoes.

 Crack Climbing

-The high volume toe that feels comfortable when pressing on edges doesn't fit into finger cracks as well as the low volume La Sportiva Skwama or the Scarpa Vapor V. Their country of origin is lousy with limestone crags but doesn't have many cracks, so perhaps the designers didn't have the great American pastime of battling cracks at Indian Creek in mind when they built the Tarifa.
+The high volume toe that feels comfortable when pressing on edges doesn't fit into finger cracks as well as other low volume options.
+Their country of origin is filled with limestone crags but doesn't include many cracks, so perhaps the designers didn't have the great American crack meccas in mind when they built the Tarifa.

-The narrow, pointy toe on the Tarifa makes it the best pocket climber in this year's line up.
+The narrow, pointy toe on the Tarifa makes it one of the best pocket climbers in the lineup.

 Sensitivity

-This level of sensitivity gave our testers way more confidence on slabby, balance dependent climbs, causing them to relax, and ultimately climb better.
-All day support on pitch after pitch of slab climbing?
+This level of sensitivity gave our testers way more confidence on slabby, balance-dependent climbs, allowing them to relax and ultimately climb better.
+All-day support on pitch after pitch of slab climbing?
 Not so much.
-You'll want a stiffer shoe, like the Scarpa Vapor V for those missions, but for cragging, our testers loved the extra sensitivity provided on techy slabs.
+You'll want a stiffer shoe for those missions, but for cragging, our testers loved the extra sensitivity on techy slabs.

 Comfort

 The cotton-lined tongue is soft and evenly distributes pressure over the top of the foot, even with the laces pulled tight.
 The high-volume toe box is easy on the big toe.
-While your toe may be pressed into the front of the shoe, nothing is pushing down on your toe, even when the shoe is fully flexed for smearing.
-The heel is also narrow and snug, without causing Achilles pain in any of our testers.
+While your toe may be pressed into the front of the shoe, nothing is pushing down on your toe knuckle, even when the shoe is fully flexed for smearing.
+The heel is also narrow and snug but did not cause Achilles pain in any of our testers.

-They are relatively soft, so we don't recommend them for long days on low angle rock where more support is needed.
-If your foot is super narrow, you might be able to get away with climbing cracks, but our testers agreed that they are too high volume for thin finger cracks.
+They are relatively soft, so we don't recommend them for long days on low-angle rock where more support is needed.
+If your foot is super narrow, you might be able to get away with climbing cracks, but our testers agreed that the toe is too high profile for thin finger cracks.
 If the shoe fits, you won't regret taking them along to any of the great limestone sport climbing venues in the world, likewise for granite faces and sandstone crags.

 Value